liujingbreak/require-injector/README.md

 	- `nodePackageName`: Node package's name or array of multiple package names
     - `resolve`: optional, if this parameter is a function, it will be used to locate package directory, default is [resolve](https://www.npmjs.com/package/resolve)`.sync`

-        If the package is a Browserify package, you may use [browser-resolve](https://www.npmjs.com/package/browser-resolve)`.sync` or `require.resolve`
+        If the package is a Browserify package, you may use [browser-resolve](https://www.npmjs.com/package/browser-resolve)`.sync`.
+Or you turn on global option `{noNode: true}`, then it will by default use browser-resolve.sync.
 	- `opts`: optional, options object passed to [resolve](https://www.npmjs.com/package/resolve),

 	Underneath, it uses [resolve](https://www.npmjs.com/package/resolve) to locate package's root directory, which mean it could not only be a Node package, but also a _Browser_ side package which has a "`browser`" property instead of "`main`" property in package.json, you may use [browserResolve](https://www.npmjs.com/package/browser-resolve).sync instead of [resolve](https://www.npmjs.com/package/resolve).